-Below is a summary for the CSNK2A1 gene observed in research publications.
-This is not meant to take the place of medical advice.
+Below is a summary for the CSNK2A1 gene observed in research publications. is is not meant to take the place of medical advice.

-CSNK2A1-related syndrome happens when there are changes to the CSNK2A1 gene.
+CSNK2A1 -related syndrome happens when there are changes to the CSNK2A1 gene.
 These changes can keep the gene from working as it should.
-CSNK2A1-related syndrome is also called Okur-Chung neurodevelopmental syndrome.
+CSNK2A1 -related syndrome is also called Okur-Chung neurodevelopmental syndrome (OCNDS).

 The CSNK2A1 gene plays different roles in the body, including helping to control the birth of new cells and helping to control the day to night cycle of cells.